Escape from Alcatraz-1979

 I am unsure if in “real life” the distinctions between the prisoners and the authority figures were so black and white, but it sure makes for good film drama.
 It is “the heroes versus the villains” but in reverse.

-The inevitable escape sequence is predictable but highly compelling as Morris and Company enact their escape plot during an overnight.
+The inevitable escape sequence is predictable yet highly compelling as Morris and Company enact their escape plan over the course of an overnight.

 The usage of papier-mache dolls to fool the guards is heavily dramatic and compelling.

-Escape from Alcatraz (1979) is not high art but works as a historical account of a real-life incident in one of the most discussed prisons in United States history.
+Escape from Alcatraz (1979) is not high art, but it works as a historical account of a real-life incident in one of the most discussed prisons in United States history.

-The film is also a perfect starring vehicle for Eastwood as he is well cast in the gritty, yet likable role of prisoner Morris.
+The film is also a perfect vehicle for Eastwood, as he is well cast in the gritty yet likable role of prisoner Morris.

-The film is a good, solid, late 1970s thriller.
+The film is a good, solid late-1970s thriller.